AlexLevkovich/QPacman/README.md

 You can use **CONFIG+=USE_KDE** in qmake arguments if you need to use the extended KDE color scheme
 Be sure that you've added the one more dependency to PKGBUILD: **kconfigwidgets**
+You can use **CONFIG+=USER_AUTH=0** in qmake arguments if you need to use root authorization for the operations that modify the system

 **QT5 only**